 Improved capacity for integrated disease management of couch smut (Ustilago cynodontis) in turf (TU17002)

-Beginning in late 2018, this project is tasked with developing an improved integrated disease management plan for couch smut for the Australian turf industry.
-Its activities include research to better understand the fungus that causes the disease - including its distribution and transmission - as well as the evaluation of fungicides for its control, and a look at potentially resistant couch varieties and hybrids.
+Running from 2018 to 2021, this investment developed an improved integrated disease management plan for couch smut for the Australian turf industry.
+The project team’s activities included research to better understand the fungus that causes the disease, its distribution and transmission, as well as evaluation of fungicides for control and consider couch varieties for potential resistance.

 Widespread in Australia, this disease is a concern for the turf industry as it affects the vigour, appearance and resilience (ability to handle trampling and damage from human traffic) of green couch, and the smut spores are a public health concern (primarily as allergens).
 Although the disease is a common around the world, very little research exists on its biology and epidemiology to develop an evidence-based management program.

 Key activities and findings that contributed to the proposed management plan included: